 I’m Caitlin and I’m a composer.
 Also an artist.
 A PhD student.
 And occasional photographer, knitter, sewer, home-renovator, teacher, cook, web designer/developer… you get the drift.
 I started One Creative Thing in 2007 when after 8 months of creative sabbatical I returned to full-time work and found my brain slinking away out my ears after a mere couple of days of being in the workforce, and all the progress I’d made over those 8 months disappearing into thin air – I knew I needed to make some sort of positive attempt to stem the trickle before it turned into a flood, leaving me all dried up and creatively shrivelled.

-I discovered Julia Cameron’s creativity books (The Artist’s Way and, more recently, Walking in This World) in 2006.
-I’ve gained a lot from these books, and heartily recommend them to anyone who is struggling with their creativity, or who would like to “be creative” but doesn’t know how, but the most important thing I’ve learnt so far is that while one feels a need to express one’s creativity, it’s not always necessary to make what Cameron calls “Art with a capital A”.
-Sometimes small-a art is enough to get you through – amateur artmaking is just as good for the soul as professional, and sometimes better to a despairing mood than battling to write a masterpiece.
-To read a poem can lift the spirit more than trying to write the Great Australian Novel, and sometimes just buying a book or some origami paper can help to spark something and get back to the capital-A Art.
+I discovered Julia Cameron’s book The Artist’s Way in 2006 and one of the most important things I gleaned from it was that while one may feel a need to express one’s creativity, it’s not always necessary to make what Cameron calls “Art with a capital A”.
+Sometimes small-a art is enough to get you through – amateur artmaking is just as good for the soul as professional, and sometimes better to a despairing mood than battling to write a masterpiece and sometimes just buying a book or some origami paper can help to spark something and get back to the capital-A Art.

-And of course, if you should feel inspired to undertake a similar enterprise, please leave a comment with a link to your own One Creative Thing blog and, if you’d like, a note about how you find the exercise of doing just one creative thing a day.
+I suspect my readership is tiny or possibly non-existent, but if you do find anything helpful here, please leave a comment!
+And if you should feel inspired to undertake a similar daily creative challenge enterprise, please share a link to your own One Creative Thing blog and a note about how you find the exercise of doing one creative thing every single day.
 I’d love to hear about it!